zackstout/beatles-songwriting/README.md

 - I / IV / I / I / IV / #iv dim / I
 - Cool voice leading from root of IV, to its sharp, and up one more to the fifth of the I.
-- 🎵 Hallelujah, I love her so
+- ✅ Hallelujah I love her so: nice classic change

 #### Relating a diminished chord to a dominant 7b9

-- 🎵 It won't be long
+- ✅ It won't be long
 - (p.
 410) A# dim7 === A7b9.
+- IV-#iv dim-I of Hallelujah I love her so
 - **Omg, this is what we've seen in the shapes -- the 7b9 is weird and can be construed as multiple different diminished chords!!!**
 - **The b9 rule: When a 7b9 chord appears, you can substitute a dim7 built on a root a semitone higher.**
 - Cf. Cole Porter's "True Love"
-- 🎵 The End (intro theme)
+- ✅ The End (intro theme)
 - (p.
 413) The IV-#ivdim-I is a way of "supercharging" the plagal cadence.
 - Instead of descending like the IV-iv-I voice leading, this one ascends.
 Cool "mirror image".